José Justicia: Career

-Justicia played on 2019 UK Open and won his first major tournament match, when he won 6–2 over Kevin Thoburn.
-In the last 96 he lost in the deciding leg 5–6 to Ricky Evans.
-In April, he reached quarterfinal of PDPA Players Championship Barnsley, marking his career best at that time.
-In June, he qualified for PDC Danish Open, where he got eliminated in the first round.
+Justicia played in the 2019 UK Open and won his first major tournament match, beating Kevin Thoburn 6–2.
+In the last 96 he lost in a deciding leg to Ricky Evans 6–5.
+In April, he reached his first PDC Pro Tour quarter-final at Players Championship 10, marking his career best at that time.

 After winning the South West Europe Qualifier, Justicia secured his debut at 2020 PDC World Darts Championship.
 He played Arron Monk in the first round and won 3–0.
-In the second round, Justicia faced the 17th seed, Stephen Bunting, to whom he lost 2–3 on sets.
+In the second round, Justicia faced the 17th seed, Stephen Bunting, to whom he lost to 2–3 in sets.
 After the tournament, Justicia placed 82nd in PDC Order of Merit and lost his Tour card.

 In January 2020, Justicia entered PDC Q-School, trying to regain his Tour card.
-Despite reaching the quarterfinal on Day 4, he was unable to get the card.
-He switched to the PDC Challenge Tour and was also participating in online darts.
+Despite reaching a quarter-final on Day 4, he was unable to retain his card.
+He played on the PDC Challenge Tour and was also participating in online darts.

-In 2021, he failed to get the Tour card in PDC EU Q-school and continued on PDC Challenge Tour.
-Justicia won the 7th tournament of the year, in Niedernhausen, and won his first title on this circuit.
+In 2021, he failed to get a Tour Card in PDC EU Q-school and continued on the PDC Challenge Tour.
+Justicia won the 7th tournament of the year, in Niedernhausen, his first title on the circuit.
 In September, he represented Spain in the 2021 PDC World Cup of Darts alongside Jesús Noguera, where they lost in a deciding leg against the South African team of Devon Petersen and Carl Gabriel.

-In January 2022, Justicia entered EU Q-school and on Day 1 in the final he whitewashed Mario Vandenbogaerde 6–0 to secure his PDC Tour Card and ensured his return to the professional circuit.
+In January 2022, Justicia entered EU Q-School and on Day 1 in the final he whitewashed Mario Vandenbogaerde 6–0 to secure his PDC Tour Card and return to the professional circuit.
 He reached the third round of the 2022 UK Open, where he lost in a deciding leg to Adam Gawlas, despite hitting a nine-dart finish during the match.